In this guide, we’ll look at how to Zen your home.

 How To Zen Your Home To Make It Relaxing

-This one room will be a place at home to relax.
+Create one room in your house for meditation and relaxation.
 It’s somewhere you can escape to when you need to, somewhere you can just sit, meditate, and unwind.

-Essentially, you are creating a relaxation room at home so anytime you feel stressed you can go unwind and find your inner peace.
+Essentially, create a relaxation room at home that you can go to when you feel stressed.
 I personally love having a space to meditate in.
 It’s good to know that even if all goes to hell, I’ve got that special place at home for Zen.

-One of the best ways to Zen your home is by using home décor for relaxation.
+One of the best ways to Zen your home is by using relaxing home décor.

 Try these tips:

 - Go with earthy colours.
-Use browns, green, white beige.
+Use browns, greens, whites, and beige.

 - Have scented candles at the ready for when you need to relax.